 The answer to that question really depends on the situation.
 Things like the type of ground cover, where you are camping, and (to some extent) how careful you are with your gear.

-In general, using a tarp can help keep you and your gear dry, provide an extra layer of insulation, and protect the bottom of your tent from dirt and other objects.
+Using a tarp can help keep you and your gear dry, provide an extra layer of insulation, and protect the bottom of your tent from dirt and other objects.

 It’s definitely worth using a tarp if: